 - Anubis: Available via download.
 Same characteristics as the Tiger Stripe Camo except with a different appearance.

 - Auscam: Received by selecting "I Like MGS3!" when starting a new game or by beating the game.
-Gives you 33 percent damage reduction.
+Gives Snake 33 percent damage reduction.

 - Banana: Received by beating all Snake Vs. Monkey missions with high scores.
 Stamina gained is increased to one full life bar per item ate.